Information for IAM Student Employees

 The college no longer offers checks, so students must sign up for direct deposit.

-- Then click on the link that says "MY C Self Service" located in the main window.
+- Click on the link that says "MYC Self Service" located in the main window.

-- The Self Service window will open and the student can select View Paycheck and timesheet information.
+- The Self Service window will open and the student can select View Paycheck and enter time sheet information.

-Employee schedules are made for each semester by Mark Quilhot.
+Employee schedules are made by Mark Quilhot for each semester.
 Mark will request availability for students a few weeks before the semester starts, and will generate a finalized schedule before the semester begins.

-- Student workers may REQUEST to miss a normally scheduled shift, but any request must be made 24 hours or more in advance of the missed shift.
+- Student workers may REQUEST to miss a normally scheduled shift, but any request must be made 5 business days or more in advance of the missed shift to be "excused".